 index.php in directories like /wp-content to restrict access to your site’s directories and files.
 Without

-index.php, anyone could just visit your site’s /wp-content and see all of the media, files, and directories it contains.
+index.php, anyone could just visit your site’s /wp-content folder and see all of the media, files, and directories it contains.
 You’ve probably encountered this before on broken or very old websites.
 The

 index.php file functions like a privacy screen: it blocks visitors from directly accessing your directories.
 It’s a small, but vital, part of WordPress security!